upcs/cs-341-project-sq19-echo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## Sprint 4 Features

+All data stored in data base.
+Added Express backend to access data from database.
+Access to housing price data via Zillow API.
+User data stored in database, passwords hashed.
+Reset forgotten password using security questions.

+## Sprint 3 Features

+App can run on a Google Cloud server.
+Added data for projects that are a part of the transporation syystem plan for Portland.
+Changed structure of project to add better tests to increase code coverage and quality of tests.

 ## Sprint 2 Features

 Login page functionality added.
 Able to sign up or log in.
 About page content added.
 Contact buttons added that automatically redirect to a new email to the selected person.
 Traffic volume data added to the map and colored based on traffic flow.
 Filters for data added.